 Rev 0: Initial version of the document.

 Rev 1: Updated based on comments from Young-Hoon, Sang-Hyun, Sharan, and Alfred.

+Rev 2: Received a request to check whether the EHT SU PPDU also uses the EHT_MU format.
+Please refer the following in https://mentor.ieee.org/802.11/dcn/20/11-20-1403-03-00be-pdt-phy-txvector-rxvector-trigvector-config-vector.doc.
+The EHT PHY does not have the EHT SU format.

 802.11be supports that the STA ID field in a downlink EHT SU PPDU sent from an EHT AP to an EHT STA identifies the recipient EHT STA.